CHN Safe Arrival

 - Canada: ArriveCAN

-3. If the student is studying in BC or Alberta, they must complete, send and print the MANDATORY Self-Isolation Plan in advance:
+3. If the student is studying in Alberta, they must complete, send and print the MANDATORY Self-Isolation Plan in advance:

-4. On the morning of departure to Canada, all travellers must answer the questions in the CHN Safe Arrival Declaration on Departure, sign and send it to their CHN Relationship Manager or firstname.lastname@example.org.
+4. On the morning of departure to Canada, all travellers must answer the questions in the CHN Safe Arrival Declaration on Departure (button to download is at the bottom of this section), sign and send it to their CHN Relationship Manager or firstname.lastname@example.org.

 Frequently Asked Questions